hexboy/maven-mirror-tool/README.md

 ### Configuration

-1. Duplicate the `config.yml` file and rename it to `config.local.yml` in the project root directory.
+1. Duplicate the `config.yml` file and rename the copy to `config.local.yml` in the project root directory.
 2. Open the `config.local.yml` file.
 3. Customize the `REPOSITORIES` array to include the Maven repositories you want to mirror and cache.
 4. Modify any other settings as needed, such as port number or caching options or proxy servers.